COVID-19 pandemic in Latvia: December 2020

 At the start of December, the state of emergency was extended until 11 January and a broader range of restrictions came into force.
 The government aimed to have 10,000 tests per day, which primarily meant having the testing sites open on weekends and holiday.

 Following a further increase in daily cases and hospitals approaching capacity, a range of new restrictions were expected to come into effect on 21 December.
-On 29 December 2020, the government introduced a curfew for New Year's holidays and weekend from December 30 until January 4, and the weekend following Orthodox Christmas on January 8 and 9, during which individuals must stay at their place of residence between 22:00 and 5:00 except for emergencies and work-related matters.
+On 29 December 2020, the government introduced a curfew for New Year's holidays and the weekend from 30 December until 4 January, and the weekend following Orthodox Christmas on 8 and 9 January, during which individuals had to stay at their place of residence between 22:00 and 5:00 except for emergencies and work-related matters.
 Viņķele stated that various restrictions are likely to remain throughout 2021.

 Viņķele stated that vaccines would be state-funded and voluntary.
 The first batch arrived on 26 December, and vaccination began on 28 December.

 January 2021

-Karins expressed mistrust in the Minister of Health Viņķele due to the lack of a vaccination plan and requested her demission.
-Viņķele disagreed that the plan was not sufficient, but resigned.
+Karins expressed mistrust in the Minister of Health Viņķele due to the lack of a vaccination plan and requested her resignation.
+Viņķele disagreed that the plan had not been sufficient, but resigned.
 On 7 January, Daniels Pavļuts was confirmed as the new Minister of Health.

-The earlier restrictions, including the weekend curfew, were extended until 25 January, and later to February 7.
+The earlier restrictions, including the weekend curfew, were extended until 25 January, and later to 7 February.
 Pavļuts proposed that the restrictions could be lifted only if the cumulative number of new cases per capita would fall trifold.

-On 5 January, Ministry of Health presented a vaccination plan with an estimate of 50k vaccination a month and 16% of total population in the first quarter of the year.
+On 5 January, the Ministry of Health presented a vaccination plan with an estimate of 50k vaccination a month and 16% of the total population in the first quarter of the year.
 A central vaccination bureau was established to facilitate a smooth vaccination implementation.
-In a survey, 38% of Latvian population say they will refuse vaccination.
+In a survey, 38% of Latvian population said they would refuse vaccination.